jworuna/uvgRTP-ecn/README_ECN.md

 The purpose of this fork is to enable uvgRTP to send and receive ECN-Bits to/from the IP-Header.
 Furthermore, the possibility to accumulate the ECN-Bits for each packet in a certain time window and a RTCP report to send the accumulated information back to the sender.
-The sender can then, create an ECN based bitrate adaption for the encoder.
+A load control (probing ctrl) is integrated into the sender.
+If the application pushes more frames than currently possible due to the link capacity, the push_frame() call will block until the link can transmit another frame.

 ## ECN-Bits